aimeerivers/aimeerivers.github.io/_posts/2019-09-14-cityringen.md

 ---
 layout: default
-title:  "Københavns Cityring Metro"
+title: "Copenhagen's Cityring Metro"
 ---

-# Københavns Cityring Metro
+# Copenhagen's Cityring Metro

+I first went on a walk around Copenhagen's new Cityring metro line almost a year ago.
+It was fun to go back again and see how far they have come since then.

 ## Gammel Strand